In this article:

 5. Track the form.

 From the 83(b) elections tab on the option grant modal, you can view the USPS tracking number and the submitted 83(b) form.
-We recommend keeping the USPS confirmation number for your records.
+We recommend entering the USPS tracking number on the USPS to access the mailing confirmation, and keeping the USPS mailing confirmation for your records.

-Carta Tax Advisory helps employees make informed decisions about their equity and taxes—powered by Carta’s cap table platform.
-Learn how you can help educate your team about 83(b) elections and other tax questions about their equity.
-Get a demo now.
+Carta Tax Advisory helps employees make informed decisions about their equity and taxes.
+Learn how you can help educate your team.